Rhinoplasty Surgery Procedure: Step by StepFacial Plastic Surgery

 - Asymmetry of the nostrils and

 - Mild pain for a few days after surgery.

 Is Rhinoplasty Painful?

 You should be aware of the warning signs during the rhinoplasty recovery period.
-In case of having any of the following symptoms, call your doctor ASAP:
+In case of have any of the following symptoms, call your doctor ASAP:

-- Severe pain which cannot be controlled by medication;
+- Severe pain that cannot be controlled by medication;

 - Abnormal swelling;

 - Yellow or green pus discharging from the incision site;